Most of you who have been reading my blog for awhile are aware that I have prostate cancer.

 Prostate cancer is considered very aggressive if PSA doubling time is between nine and twelve months.
 My PSA blood test levels are doubling every two months.
 My tumors have more than doubled in size in the last five months

-Since May, my life has been a constant stream of cancer research and doctor appointments.
+In the last six months, my life has been a constant stream of cancer research and doctor appointments.
 I’ve had two different consultations with the doctor who performed my TULSA procedure.
 I had four more appointments with urological surgeons.
 I had an evaluation from a local radiation oncologist.
 Finally, I had a full workup at MD Anderson Cancer Center involving another PMSA Pet scan and three different appointments with radiation and medical oncologists.

 The news hasn’t been encouraging.